Zveza svobodnih sindikatov Slovenije (ZSSS)

 The aim of the reforms following the country’s independence was to form a socially sustainable market economy.
 In this respect, the economic development model largely followed the so-called gradualist approach that attempted to – also through social dialogue – distance itself from the practice of economic and political “shock therapies”.
 Slovenia’s endeavours to join the EU, which were realised in 2004, significantly contributed to the changes in the economy.

-According to Stanojević (2007, in: ibid.) the social market economy during the
+According to Stanojević (2007) the social market economy during the

 Slovenian transition pursued the following goals: